Wisc-HCI/morphology-exploration-blocks/README.md

 These blocks do not replicate or represent any specific commercial robot.
 All designs are original abstractions intended to support morphology exploration in Human–Robot Interaction (HRI) research.

+## Maintainer

+The Morphology Exploration Blocks (MEB) were designed by [Amy Koike](https://eimidon.com).

+This repository is hosted under the **People and Robots Lab** organization.

+For questions about the block design, workshops, or collaboration, please contact:

+Amy Koike
+University of Wisconsin–Madison
+📧 amykoike@wisc.edu